kunkunsh/kunkun/README.md

   </tr>
   <tr>
     <td>
+      You can <a href="https://github.com/kunkunsh/kunkun/discussions/new?category=extension-requests&body=%3E%20%5B!IMPORTANT%5D%0A%3E%20Upvote%20if%20you%20want%20this">Submit Extension Request</a>
-      You can initiate an extension request in the <a href="https://github.com/kunkunsh/kunkun/discussions?discussions_q=is%3Aopen+sort%3Atop">Extension Requests discussion</a> section to gauge interest in your request.
+      request in the
+      <a href="https://github.com/kunkunsh/kunkun/discussions?discussions_q=is%3Aopen+sort%3Atop">Extension Requests discussion</a>
+      section to gauge interest in your request.
       <br/>
       If there is significant demand, the extension may be considered for implementation.